OpenMined/SyferText/CONTRIBUTING.md

 ### Issues

-On <https://github.com/OpenMined/PySyft/issues> you can find all open Issues.
+On <https://github.com/OpenMined/SyferText/issues> you can find all open Issues.
 You can find a detailed explanation on how to work with issues below under [Issue Allocation](#issue-allocation).

 ## Setup

 ### Forking a Repository

-To contribute to PySyft you will need to fork the OpenMind/PySyft repository.
+To contribute to SyferText you will need to fork the OpenMind/SyferText repository.
 Then you can work risk-free on your fork.

 You will just need to fork once.
 After that you can call `git fetch upstream` and `git pull 'branch-name'` before you do your local changes to get the remote changes and be up-to-date

-### Setting up Pre-Commit Hook
+### [WIP] Setting up Pre-Commit Hook

-PySyft uses the python package `pre-commit` to make sure the correct formatting (black & flake) is applied.
+SyferText uses the python package `pre-commit` to make sure the correct formatting (black & flake) is applied.

 You can install it via `pip install -r pip-dep/requirements_dev.txt` or directly doing `pip install pre-commit`